LautaroParada/eod-data/README.md

 # Corporate Bond
 resp = client.get_prices_eod('US00213MAS35.BOND')
 ```
 - **Live (Delayed) Stock Prices API**: The method supports almost all symbols and exchanges worldwide, and the prices provided have a 15-20 minutes delay.
-The method also offers combinations of multiple tickers with just one request.
-The only supported interval is the 1-minute interval. **The UNIX standard is used for the timestamp**.
+The method also offers combinations of multiple tickers with just one request. *The only supported interval is the 1-minute interval.* **The UNIX standard is used for the timestamp**.
 	- Parameters:
-		- ```symbol```(str): Required - Name of the instrument to retrieve data.
+		- ```symbol```(str): Required - Name of the instrument(s) to retrieve data.
 		- ```s```(str): Optional - Additional instruments to retrieve data.
 		- ```filter_```(str): Optional - Name of the field to retrieve, check the response for the available fields.
 	- Usage: